Bgood12/PathfinderCampaignNotes/Act 1 - Talking to Coconuts/Miscellaneous Entries/Irena's Notes.md

 Irena's Notes contain
 - The residents of the outpost were exiles of [[Zirnitra]]
 - [[Zirnitra]] is shielded by powerful magical wards
-- The exiles were sent via a teleportation apparatus in #TODO
+- The exiles were sent via a teleportation apparatus in [[Zelvahar]]